pmndrs/react-three-fiber/markdown/api.md

 # Events

 Threejs objects that implement their own `raycast` method (meshes, lines, etc) can be interacted with by declaring events on them.
 We support pointer events, clicks and wheel-scroll.
 Events contain the browser event as well as the Threejs event data (object, point, distance, etc).
-You need to [polyfill](https://github.com/jquery/PEP) them yourself, if that's a concern.
+You may want to [polyfill](https://github.com/jquery/PEP) them, if that's a concern.

 Additionally, there's a special `onUpdate` that is called every time the object gets fresh props, which is good for things like `self => (self.verticesNeedUpdate = true)`.